Spade-Software/BackOps/src/content/docs/modules/guestlist.md

 - Ensure access is granted at the box office
 - Avoid day-of confusion or miscommunications

-> 🎟️ _This module is distinct from the Credentials module, which is used for staff/crew access.
+> 💡 _This module is distinct from the Credentials module, which is used for staff/crew access.
 GuestList is strictly for attendees arriving as patrons._

 ---

-### 📋 Submitting a Guest Entry
+## Fields

 Each guest entry includes the following fields: